TearTyr/Ultra-Galleries/README.md

 - Includes video files in batch downloads.
 - Preserves original video filenames.

-### New Features (v2.2.0)
+### New Features (v2.3.0)

-- **Gallery View:** Added a new gallery view for easier browsing of images within a post.
-- **Customizable File Naming:** Users can now configure the naming pattern for zip files and individual images.
+- **Multi-Site Support:** Enhanced support for `nekohouse.su`, including downloading assets and using the gallery view.
-- **Improved UI:** Enhanced user interface with better styling and responsiveness.
+- **Improved Code Clarity:** Optimized code for better readability and maintainability.
-- **Settings Menu:** Added a settings menu for customizing file naming patterns.
+- **Enhanced Error Handling:** Implemented robust error handling to prevent unexpected script behavior.

 ## Usage

-After installation, navigate to a post on kemono.su or coomer.su.
+After installation, navigate to a post on `kemono.su`, `coomer.su`, or `nekohouse.su`.
 You'll see new buttons for resizing, downloading, and removing images.
 Use the `DL ALL` button to initiate a batch download of all media in the post.
 The `GALLERY` button opens the new gallery view.

 ## Dependencies